FIRST START COMPUTER SCIENCE (FSCS)

 Game Coding (grade 2-6)

-This course offers an exciting world of computer programming for children of all skill levels.
+Game Coding GC 200 (ages 7-12) This course offers an exciting world of computer programming for children of all skill levels.
 Students bring their imagination to life with the ability to create interactive stories, games, animations, music, art, and presentations.
 Students learn important mathematical and computational concepts that improve their creative thinking, logical reasoning, problem-solving and collaborative skills.
 Students build confidence as they learn to problem solve and code engaging projects!
 Students are challenged with debugging assignments to gain the expertise to learn more on their own and create some amazing projects.

 Requirements: Hardware: laptop - bring your own or use one of ours Software: Updated version of Chrome